First Passage percolation on a hyperbolic graph admits bi-infinite geodesics: Introduction

 \end{thm}

-That is, if the underling graph admits a two sided infinite Morse geodesic, the random FPP metric will have a two sided infinite geodesic a.s.
+That is, if the underling graph admits a two sided infinite Morse geodesic in the graph metric, then the random FPP metric will have a two sided infinite geodesic a.s.

 Very recently Ahlberg and Hoffman \cite{AH} made substantial progress on the structure of geodesic rays for FPP on $\Z^2$ solving the midpoint problem (from \cite{BKS}) which is related to the non existence of bi-infinite geodesic.
 They showed that the probability a shortest path between $(-n,0)$ and $(n, 0)$ will go via $(0,0)$ is going to $0$ with $n$.
-Their upperbound on the probability is going very slowly to $0$, and is likely far from the truth.
+Their upper bound on the probability is going very slowly to $0$, and is likely far from the truth.
 The theorem above shows that the probability of the midpoint event is not going to $0$ in the distance, along a Morse geodesic.
-This can be useful in proving linear variance.
+This can be useful in proving linear variance, see the conjecture at the end.

 We briefly recall the definition of a hyperbolic graph.
 A geodesic triangle in a graph $X$ consists of a triplet of vertices $x_0,x_1,x_2\in V$, and of geodesic paths $\gamma_0,\gamma_1,\gamma_2$ such that $\gamma_i$ joins $x_{i+1}$ to $x_{i+2}$ where $i\in \Z/3\Z$.
 Given $\delta\geq 0$, a geodesic triangle is called $\delta$-thin if for every $i\in \Z/3\Z$, every vertex $v_i$ on $\gamma_i$ lies at distance at most $\delta$ from either $\gamma_{i+1}$ or $\gamma_{i+2}$.
 Said informally, a geodesic triangle is $\delta$-thin if every side is contained in the $\delta$-neighborhood of the other two sides.
 A graph is hyperbolic if there is $\delta < \infty$ so that all geodesic triangles are $\delta$-thin.
 It is well-known \cite{Gr} that in a hyperbolic graph, any bi-infinite quasi-geodesic is Morse.
 In particular, we deduce the following